Advantages And Disadvantages of Irrigation

 (ii) Revenue generation

-When a consistent supply of water is guaranteed for irrigation, the cultivators can grow certain predominant or expensive crops(like cash crops) instead of substandard or low priced crops.
+When a consistent supply of water is guaranteed for irrigation, the cultivators can grow certain predominant or expensive crops(like cash crops) instead of substandard or low price crops.
 In this manner, income is created.

 (iii) Protection against drought

-The provision of adequate irrigation facilities in any region ensures protection against failure of crops from famine or droughts.
+The provision of adequate irrigation facilities in any region ensures protection against the failure of crops from famine or droughts.

 (iv) Mixed cropping